 Prior to earning the head coaching job at Redlands, Laverty coached three years as an assistant at UC Riverside (1997-99) alongside legendary Highlanders head coach Jack Smitheran.
 He also spent the 1997 season on the coaching staff for the Evansville Otters of the Frontier League (Independent).
-Laverty played his collegiate ball as a shortstop for Riverside, helping UC to the Division II national finals in 1994.
+Laverty played his collegiate ball as a shortstop for Riverside, helping the Highlanders to the Division II national finals in 1994.

 Associate Head Coach Dave Edwards

-In 14 years, Coach Edwards has coached 13 All-Americans, six West Region Pitchers of the Year, and two National Pitchers of the Year.
+In 14 years, Coach Edwards has coached 15 All-American pitchers, seven West Region Pitchers of the Year, and three National Pitchers of the Year.
 His pitchers have led the nation in a statistical category six times: twice for wins, twice for ERA, once each for saves and strikeouts.
-Eight of his Panther pitchers have signed professional contracts.
+Eleven of his Panther pitchers have signed professional contracts.
 During the 1980s, "Eddie" pitched in both the Detroit Tigers and Oakland A's organizations.

-Assistant Coach Geoff Fox
+Assistant Coach Cameron McMullen

 Cameron McMullen, Ph.D., returned to the Chapman coaching staff for the 2020 season to take over the role as Recruiting Coordinator and Assistant Coach.
 McMullen was peviously at Chapman in 2018 as a Volunteer Assistant.